theimowski/SuaveMusicStoreTutorial/container.md

     divId "main" container
 ```

-`index` previously was a constant value, but now became a function taking `container` as parameter.
+`index` previously was a constant value, but it has now become a function taking `container` as parameter.

-We can now define actual container for the "home" page:
+We can now define the actual container for the "home" page:

 ```fsharp
 let home = [